-The code of ethics listed below are for professional Community Interpreters working in Canada, based on the National Standard Guide for Community Interpreting Services (NSGCIS), published by the Healthcare Interpretation Network.
+The code of ethics listed below is for professional community interpreters working in Canada, retrieved from the National Standard Guide for Community Interpreting Services (NSGCIS) and published by the Healthcare Interpretation Network.

-Our visual language interpreters (American Sign Language, Deaf Interpreting) abide by the Code of Ethics published by the Association of Visual Language Interpreters of Canada (AVLIC), found at http://www.avlic.ca/ethics-and-guidelines.
+Our visual language interpreters (American Sign Language, Deaf Interpreting) abide by the code of ethics published by the Association of Visual Language Interpreters of Canada (AVLIC).

-- Render all messages in their entirety accurately, as faithfully as possible without addition, distortion, omission and embellishment of the meaning.
+Interpreters strive to render all messages in their entirety accurately, as faithfully as possible and to the best of their ability without addition, distortion, omission or embellishment of the meaning.

-- Interpreters strive to remain free of preference or bias to any party involved.
+Interpreters strive to maintain impartiality by showing no preference or bias to any party involved in the interpreted encounter.

-- Interpreters are responsible for the quality of interpretation provided and accountable to all parties and organizations engaging in the service.
+Interpreters are responsible for the quality of interpretation provided and are accountable to all parties and the organizations engaging the interpreter’s service.

-- Commit yourself to lifelong learning in recognition that languages, individuals, society and services are constantly evolving.
-Competent interpreters will strive to maintain the delivery of quality interpretation.
+Interpreters commit themselves to lifelong learning in recognition that languages, individuals, and services evolve and change over time and a competent interpreter strives to maintain the delivery of quality interpretation.